 The campaign highlighted that with just a few changes in daily habits, we as individuals can all make positive changes to lighten the environmental impact of our fashion habits.
 Read more on the campaign blog here.

 SHOP FOR A CAUSE

-High quality clothing and accessories collected during the drive will now be sold at our secondhand pop-up shop from 22 – 25th November to generate funds to support Redress in continuing our 10 year legacy of work to cut waste out of fashion.
-The Get Redressed Pop-up Shop is sponsored by OnTheList, who organise weekly flash sales of past season inventories in partnership with premium brands.
+High quality clothing and accessories collected during the drive were sold at our secondhand pop-up shop from 22 – 25th November generating funds to support Redress in continuing our 10 year legacy of work to cut waste out of fashion.
+The Get Redressed Pop-up Shop was sponsored by OnTheList, who organise weekly flash sales of past season inventories in partnership with premium brands.
 With a shared vision to minimise the waste of fashion surplus, our secondhand pop-up will take place in their showroom to bring greater awareness to their community.